UPDATED LTC Tax Info from The LTCpro®

 BENEFIT PAYMENTS ON CLAIM

-Benefits paid from a TQ LTC insurance plan during a claim are paid income tax-free.
+Benefits paid from a TQ LTC insurance plan during a claim are generally paid income tax-free.
 This can include receipt of gains in payment for qualified long-term care services from an annuity contract IF the annuity is specifically designed as and meets the criteria for TQ LTC benefits.

 Form 1099-LTC